Eat & Drink

 Explore Kanazawa's sprawling marketplace—an ideal spot for curious foodies

-Kanazawa's Omicho Market has been one of Ishikawa Prefecture's top seafood markets since 1804.
+Kanazawa's Omicho Market has been one of Ishikawa Prefecture's top seafood markets for 300 years.
 Fresh seafood and shellfish are delivered from the Sea of Japan to the market on a daily basis, and you can find local chefs and shop owners as well as city residents and tourists strolling through the bustling market from early morning to around 5 p.m. every day.

 - Shopping for fresh local specialties